-The result is a reflection of eclectic, personal taste in invaluable works or art displayed in the beautifully restored rooms and gardens.
+The result is a reflection of eclectic, personal taste in invaluable works of art displayed in the beautifully restored rooms and gardens.
 Mouawad’s jewelry collection contains a curiosity worth looking at: the world’s most expensive bikini, made of diamonds and rubies.
-Each year the firm of Mouawad designs and makes a bikini which is the centre piece of the Victoria’s Secret Fashion Show.
+Each year the firm of Mouawad designs and makes a bikini which is the centerpiece of the Victoria’s Secret Fashion Show.

 You may also like: Best Things To Do In Borneo

 Another inevitable stop are the Beirut Soukhs.
 The original soukhs were destroyed during the civil war, and only an archway remains, which is integrated into the new complex.
 Tree shaded cafes alternate with an incredible variety of national and international designer outlets, all in a pedestrian zone which invites endless window shopping.
 Or – bank balance allowing – shopping.